zalando/skipper/docs/kubernetes/ingress-usage.md

 #### Client Ratelimits

-The example shows 20 calls per hour per client, based on X-Forwarded-For header or IP incase there is no X-Forwarded-For header set, are allowed to each skipper instance for the given ingress.
+The example shows 20 calls per hour per client, based on X-Forwarded-For header or IP in case there is no X-Forwarded-For header set, are allowed to each skipper instance for the given ingress.

 ```yaml